liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/02-upgrading-themes.markdown

         liferay-versions=7.0.0+

-If you're using the Liferay JS Toolkit's theme development tools, open the `liferay-look-and-feel.xml` file and specify `liferay-look-and-feel_7_0_0.dtd` as the DTD and `7.0.0+` as the compatibility version:
+If you're using the Liferay JS Theme Toolkit, open the `liferay-look-and-feel.xml` file and specify `liferay-look-and-feel_7_0_0.dtd` as the DTD and `7.0.0+` as the compatibility version: